What is Teen DV Month?

 Dating violence is more common than many people think.
 One in three teens in the U.S. will experience physical, sexual or emotional abuse by someone they are in a relationship with before they become adults.

 We need your help to spread awareness about dating abuse and let everyone know they deserve a safe and healthy relationship.

 How Do I Get Involved?

 Finding ways to get involved is actually easier than you think!
-The loveisrespect National Youth Advisory Board (NYAB) hosts Respect Week every year, usually during the week of Valentine’s Day.
-To learn more, download the NYAB toolkit, which is filled with activities for you and your friends to make a difference during Respect Week and teenDVmonth.
+The loveisrespect National Youth Advisory Board (NYAB) hosts Respect Week every year.
+Respect Week 2016 will be held February 8-12.
+Check back soon for the 2016 Respect Week Toolkit, which is filled with ideas and activities for your school or group!

 Wear Orange 4 Love is a national day of awareness where we encourage everyone to wear orange in honor of teenDVmonth.
+In 2016, it will be held on February 9.
 You can wear orange shirts, nail polish, ribbons, jewelry, shoes or anything else you can think of!
-Tell people why you are wearing orange and post pictures and updates on Instagram, Twitter or the Facebook event page using the hashtags #Orange4Love and #RespectWeek.
+Tell people why you are wearing orange and post pictures and updates on Instagram, Twitter or post to our Facebook event page (coming soon!) using the hashtags #Orange4Love and #RespectWeek.

 What better way to say Happy Valentine’s Day than helping all of your friends learn about healthy relationships?
-Sign up to distribute the National Respect Announcement this February.
+Help distribute the National Respect Announcement on February 12, 2016.